ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 Specific protocol documents are also responsible for documenting how Timeliness of the Endorsement itself (e.g., using a certificate lifetime) is provided.

-{{Section 8.1 of RFC9334}} discusses timeliness of claims in Evidence.
+{{Section 8.1 of -rats-arch}} discusses timeliness of claims in Evidence.
 When additional static claims are provided in Endorsements, no additional steps are needed for timeliness of those claims since they are static rather than dynamically varying over time.
 Once timeliness of Evidence is appraised,